Our friends at “Season Never Ends” calendar have a special offer…

-Available in Lexington at Fayette Mall (Allsports & Alumni Hall), Kentucky Korner, Kennedy’s, Joseph-Beth, , The Kentucky Store, Keeneland Gift Shop and Cat Fan Attic.
+Also available in Lexington at Fayette Mall (Allsports), Kentucky Korner, Kennedy’s, Joseph-Beth, , The Kentucky Store, Keeneland Gift Shop and Cat Fan Attic.
 Available in Louisville at JD Becker, Kentucky Korner and Cardboard Heroes.
 Available at Kentucky’s Best (Owensboro), The Paper Tiger (Newport), Kentucky Haus (Newport) and Mom’s Diner (Red Lion, OH)

 Buy today, we’ll ship tomorrow.
 Our site says two weeks but we are shipping the very next day.
 Order by this Sunday (Dec.
-21) and the calendar will get there before Christmas.
+21) and the calendar should get there before Christmas.

 Beunos dias my Kentucky sports amigos!
 Matt Jones is not going to be able to join you for this nightly post so I’ll be doing my best to fill in and get you psyched on this beautiful Appalachian State game eve.
 It was a big Thursday here on Kentucky Sports Radio that saw somewhere between 5 and 94 posts throughout the day and, as we near what has become our weekly basketball game, I’d expect things to only heat up some more today.
 Before things get too crazy around here, let’s get you caught up on a few notes on what was a pretty news-heavy day in the college basketball world: